Kaceykaso/design_by_roomba/README.md

 Design by Committee by Design

-Roomba draws crowdsourced picture over a period of time; based on a series of commands submitted through a web app, and received by a Raspberry Pi ~~(or Arduino)~~ attached to the Roomba.
+The Create draws crowdsourced picture over a period of time; based on a series of commands submitted through a web app, and received by a Raspberry Pi ~~(or Arduino)~~ attached to the Create.
 Picture will be created during a gallery exhibition over an hour or two, with users at laptop/tablet stations, sending commands via the website.<br>
 Commands are simplistic: right turn, left turn, forward, backward.

 Read the [project's blog](blog) for more details and documentation.